 - Synchronous Serial, whereas a clock signal is generated by one of the endpoint’s interface and provided to the others through a specific clock line.
 The communication party which generates the clock is named Master while other Slaves.
 Example of such kind of communication are SPI, I2C or USB.

-- Asynchronous Serial, whereas there is not a common clock signal, but the synchronisation is performed sending additional bits over the data line (like start and stop condition), and baud-rate is known to all the parties.
+- Asynchronous Serial, whereas there is not a common clock signal, but the synchronization is performed sending additional bits over the data line (like start and stop condition), and baud-rate is known to all the parties.
 Example of such kind of communication is Asynchronous RS-232 which can be implemented through the UART.

 From the communication point of view, protocols can be splitted in three types:

 - Simplex Communication, whereas the communication is one way like in figure 2.

 - Half-duplex Communication, whereas the communication is bidirectional on a single wire.
 In this case it is not possible to send and receive data at the same moment.
 Example of such kind of communication is the I2C as well as the three-wires SPI.

 - Full-duplex Communication, whereas the communication is bidirectional on two separate wires.
 In this case it is possible to exchange data in the two direction at the same moment.
 Example of such kind of communication are SPI and UART.

 Even if synchronous buses can reach higher baud-rate in comparison to asynchronous one, they require an additional line for clock and the whole communication is strictly related to the reliability of that signal.
 Clock lines (especially at high frequency) can be affected by disturbances as line load effect which depends also by the bus length.

 Asynchronous protocols like the RS-232 are still widely used because of their simplicity and because they actually require just a couple o wire (RX and TX) plus reference ground to put two endpoints in touch communicating over relatively long distances.